Suburban Rail Loop

 Initial Works and Early Works

 The Initial Works and Early Works is expected to comprise a range of preparatory works, including utility relocation and protection works, site establishment works, ground improvement trials, road improvements and underground structures to facilitate the commencement of tunnelling operations.
-The State intends to conduct a two-stage procurement process and then appoint a Managing Contractor to deliver these works.

 Construction of the Initial and Early Works is expected to commence in 2022.